+Example: Ignorable content inside Application-Defined Extension Elements

+This example shows how to use ignorable content in Application-Defined Extension Elements in order to further extend an existing extension.

-[Example: Consider a hypothetical application, ChrisOffice v1, which allows sound effects to be applied to SpreadsheetML conditional formatting.
-The implementers of ChrisOffice v1 decide to store the data inside application-defined extension elements because they would like other Office applications to be able to round-trip that data, and in SpreadsheetML an application-defined extension element (extLst) is already defined under the conditionalFormattingElements element.
-An example of this element with the additional sound effect added might look like this:
+ChrisOffice v1 is a hypothetical implementation of ISO/IEC 29500 allows sound effects to be applied to existing SpreadsheetML conditional formatting.
+This data is stored inside application-defined extension elements in order that other ISO/IEC 29500-coformant applications may round-trip that data, and in SpreadsheetML an application-defined extension element (extLst) is already defined under the conditionalFormattingElements element.

-<conditionalFormattingElements>

-<extLst>

-<ext uri="myurl" xmlns:co11="http://chrisoffice/v1">

-<co11:soundeffect>

-<co11:sourceFile>moo.mp3</co11:sourceFile>

-</co11:soundeffect>

-</ext>

-</extLst>

-</conditionalFormattingElements>

-Now we add the ability to use video as well as MP3 in ChrisOffice v2.
-We want to allow ChrisOffice v1 to understand everything except the video, but we’ll have to use a different namespace to avoid ChrisOffice discovering unknown content in understood namespaces.
-Because ChrisOffice v1 doesn’t have its own extension elements inside its extension elements, our only option is to make the extra content ignorable, which will mean that ChrisOffice v1 discards it upon load.
+The ability to use video as well as audio is added in ChrisOffice v2.
+To allow ChrisOffice v1 to understand everything except the video, a different namespace must be used to avoid ChrisOffice discovering unknown content in understood namespaces.
+In this example, ChrisOffice v1 doesn’t have its own extension elements within extension elements, so the extra content is ignorable in order that ChrisOffice v1 discards it upon load.

-Inside the file, this might look like:
+Input document:

+…

 <conditionalFormattingElements>

 <extLst>